 The Marshall CODE range

 Sound modeling amps have been around for quite some time now, and Marshall has been late to join this growing trend.
 The CODE range was introduced in 2016, long after amps like the Roland Cube and Line 6 were dominating the market.

 Why did Marshall wait so long to jump on the bandwagon?
 Well, for one, they simply didn’t need to; they were already producing some of the best amps in the world, amps that had a tone that other companies were trying to emulate digitally!

 Or, maybe they were waiting for all the digital “bugs” to be sorted out before dipping their toe into this uncertain market.
 Either way, the CODE range is sure to change the game, and Marshall has produced a line of amps that can definitely hold their own in the digital marketplace.

-In the recent past, guitar amps only really came in two versions: traditional valve amps or solid-state amps, but things have become far more complex.
+In the recent past, guitar amps only really came in two versions: a traditional valve amp or solid-state amp, but things have become far more complex.

-Put simply, modeling amps are digitally powered amps that use a mix of analog and digital circuits to emulate the sounds of other iconic amps and effects.
+Put simply, a modeling amp is a digitally powered amp that uses a mix of analog and digital circuits to emulate the sounds of other iconic amps and effects.